texturedesign/materials-dataset/README.rst

 * `AmbientCG <https://ambientcg.com/>`_ — Subscribe to Patreon for cloud drive access.
 * `PolyHaven <https://polyhaven.com/>`_ — For drive access, also subscribe to Patreon.

-NOTE: Once you have downloaded the files, you may need to manually rename a few of them if there are warnings or errors.
+NOTE: Once you have downloaded the files to disk, you may need to manually rename a few of them (for specific textures only) if there are warnings or errors.

 Scripts